MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - SQL configuration of the SCOM environment? (version/SP version/SQL Always ON/Cluster)
 - Number of Unix/Linux machines monitored
 - Number of Windows computers monitored
-- Number of network devices monitored?
+- Number of network devices monitored
-- What Unix/Linux favors are monitored?
+- Unix/Linux favors monitored
-- What network devices are monitored? their type, model number, and certification status.
+- Network devices being monitored - their type, model number, and certification status.
 - Number of applications for which APM is active
 - Type of workloads for which APM is enabled
 - Number of distributed applications